C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 > *In vivo* microdialysis shows that acute THC increases dopamine efflux in the prefrontal cortex (PFC) [41](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R41), striatum [42](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R42) and nucleus accumbens

-Given that
+as the mesolimbic system can be directly stimulated by drugs.
-Increases in mesolimbic dopamine transmission are observed when animals are treated with all known drugs of abuse, including cannabis
+> Increases in mesolimbic dopamine transmission are observed when animals are treated with all known drugs of abuse, including cannabis

+The fact that a lot of schizophrenic patients common

 > The revised dopamine hypothesis states that dopamine abnormalities in the mesolimbic and prefrontal brain regions exist in schizophrenia.

 > DA hypothesis proposed that the positive symptoms of schizophrenia are due to an excess of DA signaling in the striatal and/or mesolimbic areas of the brain[3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R3).
 In contrast, negative symptoms are thought to be related to deficits in prefrontal cortical DA signaling, likely through D1receptors[4](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R4),[5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R5)